 If you’ve ever watched the Tour de France during the summer, and wondered if there was a British equivalent, then there’s a nationwide race out there just for you.

 The Tour of Britain may not have the global appeal or recognition of its sister race across the Channel, but it’s a race that is steeped in history in its own right.
-The modern-day version has been going strong for nearly two decades, and attracts some of the best riders in the world to the UK every autumn.
+The modern-day version has been going strong for more than two decades and attracts some of the best riders in the world to the UK every autumn.

-In this blog, we’ll give you all the basics on the Tour of Britain, including its fascinating past, what to look forward to in this year’s race, and how to go about organising a cycling tour to ride yourself.
+In this blog, we’ll give you all the basics on the Tour of Britain, including its fascinating past, what to look forward to in this year’s race, how the women’s edition has been revived, and how to go about organising a cycling tour to ride yourself.

 The history of the Tour of Britain